TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 ### Pull and rebuild TrueBlocks

-- Pull the latest copy of TrueBlocks, switch to the right branch (`multi-chain-10` branch), and rebuild.
+- Pull the latest copy of TrueBlocks, switch to the `multi-chain-11` branch), and rebuild.
 If you've moved or copied the executable files to a different location, please remove those old files.

 Complete the following from the top of the repo: